Hello! I’m Adam and welcome to my blog.

 The story so far…

 I grew up on a council estate in a town on the outskirts of Hull in East Yorkshire.
 Where I grew up, people didn’t join the Army as Officers or think about going on adventures.
-My dad worked hard in manual labouring jobs whilst my mum raised 3 kids with little money.
+My dad worked hard in manual labouring jobs whilst my mum raised 3 children with little money.
 They developed the foundations I live by today.
 To work hard and make the most of what you have today.

 In 2006 I joined the British Army as a Private soldier in the reserves and trained as an infanteer and mortar specialist.
 This was all whilst I was meant to be studying hard for my A-levels.
 Going into 6th form on a Monday morning, physically exhausted after spending a weekend training with the military and getting zero sleep is not the best way to prepare for exams.
 Understandably, my grades suffered.

 Even with a handful of terrible grades (one C and two E’s), I was lucky enough to pass the selection to start my training to become an Army Officer.
 That same year I was also accepted into Hull University to study Sports Science.
 After graduating from University, I joined the Regular Army and commissioned from the Royal Military Academy Sandhurst in 2011 as an Infantry Platoon Commander in the Yorkshire Regiment.

 My military career has been exciting, varied and rewarding.
 I’ve been fortunate to be posted to Germany and Cyprus as well as serving on exercise and operations in Afghanistan, Kenya and Egypt.
 So far, I have travelled to over 40 countries and spent many months working in mainly hot and dusty climates.
 My career as an Officer in the Army has been no different to that of many others.
 We joined to lead our soldiers and to have a positive impact on this world.

 I was first inspired to take up cycle touring after reading Alastair Humphreys books about cycling around the world.